 Adamah Foods nourishes every Isabella Freedman experience – whether you crack open a jar of lacto-fermented pickles, spread hand-milked goat chevre and small-batch local berry jam on some toast, or enjoy a whole weekend of Adamah food in our Falls Village dining room while on retreat.

 Our tradition teaches us to honor the source of our food as the source of all life.
 Learn more about Jewish spiritual food practice in an article by Rabbi Michael Strassfeld and our broader values in an article by our own Rachel Jacoby Rosenfeld, Director of the Jewish Greening Fellowship.
-Our kitchen is certified kosher by the Hartford Kashrut Commission and supervised by an on-site mashgiach (kosher supervisor).
+Our kitchen and dining room are certified kosher by the Hartford Kashrut Commission and supervised by an on-site mashgiach (kosher supervisor).